svanecode/jobscraper/REGION_MAPPER_README.md

-# Region Mapper for Jobindex
+# Region Mapper for Job Scraper

 This script maps job locations to regions using the `city_to_region` table and updates the `region` column in the `jobs` table.